ttdoucet/ttdoucet.github.io/mnist/index.md

 I want them as with TF2.
 Will it come to pass?

-The [code] for my model, and a [Python notebook] which demonstrates it, is freely available.
+The [code] for my model, and a [Python notebook] which demonstrates it, are freely available.
 Comments are welcome!

 PS: My model thinks it is a three also.